-- Handle all exceptions related to thread creation. - Ensure that there is only one asyncio event loop per program, although multiple events can be activated within the single loop.
-Python event loops are automatically generated by asyncio.run(). - When using asyncio, make all tasks non-blocking and use asyncio calls from an event loop. - Use the debug mode of the Python interpreter to detect concurrency errors. - To reduce the chance of excessive delays, perform concurrent asyncio operations only on non-blocking code. - When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created. - For async functions, ensure that each async call executes one or more operations that relinquish control of the processor when appropriate.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.59.5 for activation of processes or threads or asyncio tasks. - For any processes and threads that have already been started, ensure that additional starts on that same object are not attempted to avoid exceptions. - Avoid mixing concurrency models within the same program, or if unavoidable, use with extreme caution. - Handle all exceptions related to thread creation. - When using asyncio, make all tasks non-blocking and use asyncio calls from an event loop. - Use the debug mode of the Python interpreter to detect concurrency errors. - To reduce the chance of excessive delays, perform concurrent asyncio operations only on non-blocking code. - When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created. - For coroutines, ensure that each async call executes operations that relinquish control of the processor when appropriate.